Winter Sowing: The Easiest Way to Start Seeds in Cold Weather

 1. I’m confused!
 How do you keep the plants from freezing?

-2. Jessica Lane says:
+2. Jessica Knowles says:

 Hi Lori!
 You put the jugs outdoors, right in the snow (if you have snow in your area).
 They don’t start sprouting until the weather warms up and then they act like little greenhouses to keep the seedlings from getting too cold.